AzethMeron/cesse/README.md

 Map* map = map_new(&error);
 ```

-These create the objects and return memory allocated on stack, though you should NEVER try to free them on your own.
+These create the objects and return memory allocated on heap, though you should NEVER try to free them on your own.
-Use adequate  \*\_delete functions (third argument NULL for now, will explain bit later)
+Use adequate  \*\_delete functions *(third argument NULL for now, will explain bit later)*

 ```[c]
 stack_delete(&stack, &error, NULL);